Best Running Shoes For Hallux Rigidus Reviewed In 2019

 Hoka One One for Hallux Rigidus

-All Hokas are stiff soled shoes with rocker bottom.
+All Hokas are stiff-soled shoes with rocker bottom.

-Hoka One One Infinite Running Shoe
+Hoka One One Infinite

-With a 5-mellimeter heel-to-toe offset, the Infinite is a performance daily running shoe for mild to moderate overpronators.
+With a 5-millimeter heel-to-toe offset, the Infinite is a performance daily running shoe for mild to moderate overpronators.
 The Hoka Infinite is built to keep you nice and steady while you’re out there on your next run.

 Built on a wider platform featuring a late-stage Meta-Rocker design and an oversized EVA midsole, the signature of the Hoka cushioning, this running shoe offers an ideal balance of maximum cushioning and support.
 The material in the midsole is super lightweight to give you that energy return and shock absorption without outweighing the shoe down.